Your cookie preferences

 The lauded integration with your favourite streaming services is a pillar of the Sky Glass experience, and it’s great to see some of those initial teething issues about global search and overall seamlessness when travelling between apps being improved over time.

 Apple TV+ has grown into a home of prestige programming.
-Host to both the Oscar-winning original movie CODA as well as the sci-fi smash hit Severance, its credentials have been more than proven in the months since Sky Glass’ launch.
+Host to the Oscar-winning original movie CODA and the sci-fi smash hit Severance, its credentials have been more than proven in the months since Sky Glass’ launch.

 Seeing its presence front-and-centre is all the more welcome, as well as an introductory offer for Glass owners of three months free (available until 13th May).

 Another interesting addition (and potentially a sign of things to come) is the deeper integration with Disney Plus, another fledgling service that has launched with great success.
-You’re able to use the voice controls to sign up and subscribe, directly from the user interface.
+You can use the voice controls to sign up and subscribe directly from the user interface.

-As anticipated, Sky Glass shares as much with a modern smartphone as it does a traditional TV, with a raft of fast and frequent updates constantly improving and refining the experience.
+As anticipated, Sky Glass shares as much with a modern smartphone as it does a traditional TV, and a raft of fast and frequent updates constantly improves and refines the experience.

 Whilst it continues to serve as an entry point into telly technology better suited to the casual consumer over the enthusiast, as an all-in-one entertainment hub with new ways to interact thanks to a Smart Camera on the horizon, we remain excited to see what Sky Glass can do next.